-DePuy Metal Hip Recall Lawsuits: May 2013 Update
+DePuy Metal Hip Recall, Lawsuits & Proposed Settlement: December 2013 Update

 The DePuy Orthopaedics ASR XL Acetabular and ASR Hip Resurfacing system hip are all-metal, also called metal-on-metal, artificial hip implants.
 Nearly 40,000 patients in the U.S. received the DePuy ASR implant from August 2005 through August 2010, when DePuy, a unit of Johnson & Johnson, recalled the device.